suchp001/tutorials/exercise-01.md

-# tutorials
-Basic exercises in R
+# Basic exercises in R

 1. Write a program to print "Hello, World!" on the console.